 Cofit deals with research, engineering, manufacturing and distributing automatic and continuous screen changers for post-consumer and post-industrial recycling materials.

-Contact us to arrange a test of your materials on Cofit screen changers.
 Download our 3D diagrams, contact us to upgrade your plastics extrusion filtering system, ask for further details about our products.
 Follow us on LinkedIn.